 - Model test and full-scale trials management

-Rooted in the design of the successful Vard Series 7, and building on the recently revealed 115m metre variant, this 125-metre vessel can support a wide variety of naval and non-military maritime missions.
-Upgraded weapons and sensors packages, reduced acoustic, magnetic and infrared signatures, it has also been designed to have minimal radar cross-section, together with enhanced Nuclear/Biological/Chemical defences, and improved damage control and survivability.
+Rooted in the design of the successful VARD Series 7, and building on the recently revealed 115m metre variant, this 125-metre vessel can support a wide variety of naval and non-military maritime missions.
+Upgraded weapons and sensor packages, reduced acoustic, magnetic and infrared signatures, it has also been designed to have minimal radar cross-section, together with enhanced Nuclear/Biological/Chemical defences, and improved damage control and survivability.

 As a general-purpose (GP) or Anti-Submarine Warfare (ASW) variant, this vessel package allows for a multi-mission bay and a set-down area for containerised mission payloads.
 Different mission profile – different equipment payload.